rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

 #### Create a role

-Ater you connect with the psql client, run the following command to create a role that has the `LOGIN` attribute and a non-empty, MD5-encrypted password:
+After you connect with the `psql` client, run the following command to create a role that has the `LOGIN` attribute and a non-empty, MD5-encrypted password:

     postgres=#CREATE ROLE demorole1 WITH LOGIN ENCRYPTED PASSWORD 'password1';